 CVE-2025-55125 Overview

-CVE-2025-55125 is a command injection vulnerability that allows users with Backup or Tape Operator privileges to achieve remote code execution as root by crafting a malicious backup configuration file.
-This vulnerability exploits improper input validation in the backup configuration parsing mechanism, enabling privilege escalation from a low-privileged operator role to full root access on the target system.
+CVE-2025-55125 is a critical command injection vulnerability affecting Veeam Backup & Replication that allows a Backup or Tape Operator to perform remote code execution (RCE) as root by creating a malicious backup configuration file.
+This vulnerability is classified under CWE-77 (Command Injection), indicating that the application fails to properly neutralize special elements used in a command, allowing attackers to execute arbitrary commands on the underlying system.

 Critical Impact